Buck Jenkins: Coaching career

-Jenkins worked as an assistant coach for the Columbia Lions after his playing career.
-He worked for the youth development program Inner Strength, Inc. in Georgia.
+On December 14, 1994, Jenkins returned to the Columbia Lions as an assistant coach.
+He spent two years in the position.
+Jenkins worked for the youth development program Inner Strength, Inc. in Georgia.

 Jenkins served as the head coach of the boys junior varsity basketball team at Riverwood International Charter School from 2008 to 2010.
 He was promoted to the position of boys varsity basketball head coach in 2010.

+Coach Jenkins was named Region Coach of the year for the 2023-24 basketball season.
+He was previously named Region Coach of the Year in 2016.

+On Friday, March 8, 2024, Jenkins led the RICS Raiders to their first state championship over the defending 2023 state champions, Alexander High School (Douglasville, GA), by a score of 67-63 in overtime at the Macon (GA) Coliseum.

 Personal life

+Jenkins' stepfather, Ron Cargill, played basketball at Southampton College (now Stony Brook Southampton).
+His cousin, Johnny Newman, played in the National Basketball Association (NBA).

-Jenkins' son, Elijah, plays college basketball for the Embry–Riddle Eagles.
-His daughter, Nailah, plays volleyball for the Northeastern Huskies.
+Jenkins' son, Elijah, played college basketball for the Embry–Riddle Eagles, and has played professionally in Germany.
+His daughter, Nailah, played volleyball for the Northeastern Huskies, and played a fifth year as a graduate student for the Fordham Rams.